The author is a guitarist and bassist with over 35 years of experience as a musician.

-- Digital Effects: Years ago, aside from distortion, reverb and occasionally chorus or tremolo, there were no options for beginners (or anyone, really) when it came to onboard effects.
-Today, there are many affordable practice amps that feature powerful digital effects processors.
-These include what we call “modeling” amps, which allow you to get the sound of a bunch of different guitar amps, cabinets and effects in one unit.
+- Digital Effects: Years ago, aside from distortion, reverb, and occasionally chorus or tremolo, there were no options for beginners (or anyone, really) when it came to onboard effects.
+Today, there are many powerful, affordable amps that feature digital effects processors.
+These include what we call “modeling” amps, which allow you to get the sound of a bunch of different guitar amps, cabinets, and effects in one unit.

 The Champion 20 is a great all-purpose amp with 20 watts of power and an eight-inch speaker.
 It features several amp voicing and an array of effects for newbies to experiment with.
 Fender amps are also known for excellent clean sounds and smooth distortion, and this amp shines in this respect.

 There are a few more amps you can check out in the $100 range, such as:

 - Peavey Rage 258